nmodem2k/Machine-Learning-E2E/README.md

-Implementing all Machine learning algorithms
+Implementing all Machine learning algorithms.